hm-web-dev/socket-demo/README.md

 Then Chat-GPT wrote server.js and some Vue code that I organized into `App.vue`.
 Pretty neat if you ask me!

 TODO:
-- Allow people to change their name when joining.
-- Do not allow people to join a room when the game is going.
+- Word DB: Allow voting on words
-- Allow to create rooms in a database
+- Allow adding words to the DB

 ## Recommended IDE Setup